BLSQ/openhexa/README.md

 Deploying OpenHexa
 ==================

+You can find more information about how to run OpenHexa in the different component repositories.

-Our recommendation for the deployment of a dedicated OpenHexa instance would be to use [Kubernetes](https://kubernetes.io/fr/).
+More generally, our recommendation for the deployment of a dedicated OpenHexa instance would be to use [Kubernetes](https://kubernetes.io/fr/).

 We are currently in the process of writing detailed deployment documentation using Kubernetes, as well as open-sourcing a [Helm](https://helm.sh/) chart to facilitate deployments.